 1. Appropriateness Given the Unclear Need for the Increase in the Employer Matching Contribution Maximum.
-The policy issue is the appropriateness of the 387.5 percent increase (787.5 percent increase with catch-up amount) in the maximum employer matching contribution amount without some documentation of a policy need to substantially increase the maximum match.
+The policy issue is the appropriateness of the 250 percent increase in the maximum employer matching contribution amount without some documentation of a policy need to substantially increase the maximum match.
 It is difficult to identify what would constitute a persuasive policy argument that the increase is needed based on the legislative history and legislative intent for the program.
 The Minnesota Deferred Compensation Program was established in 1971 for state employees, without any employer match, as a mechanism for employees with some disposable income to save to augment their retirement benefits.
 The program was extended beyond state employees to all Minnesota public employees in 1975 to permit all public employees to utilize that retirement savings plan option.
 The employer matching contribution authority was added in 1988, implementing a collective bargaining agreement between Special School District No. 1, Minneapolis, and the Minneapolis Teachers Federation, with the employer match intended to inspire greater utilization of the savings program.
 The current \$2,000 employer deferred compensation matching contribution maximum is not an insignificant contribution level, even though it has not changed in amount for over 20 years.
 The following indicates, for the three largest statewide retirement plans as of June 30, 2007, the average age, average length of service credit, average salary, and the percentage of average salary that the \$2,000 maximum constitutes:

-Average Current Maximum Average Length of Average % of Current Statewide Retirement Plan Age Service Credit Salary Average Salary MSRS-General 46.2 years 12.4 years \$46,337 4.32% PERA-General 46.2 years 10.1 years \$33,905 5.90% TRA 43.3 years 11.7 years \$49,095 4.07%
+Statewide Retirement Plan Average Age Average Length of Service Credit Average Salary Current Maximum % of Current Average Salary MSRS-General 46.2 years 12.4 years \$46,337 4.32% PERA-General 46.2 years 10.1 years \$33,905 5.90% TRA 43.3 years 11.7 years \$49,095 4.07%